martinwheatman/JusTalk/README.md

 ## Notes

-You'll need Chrome for the moment, I'm afraid.
+- You'll need Chrome for the moment, I'm afraid.
 If there's anyone out there in webland who knows a bit about manifests and can make this work on Firefox (etc.), please feel free to get in touch/fix.
+- you'll need to manually allow the microphone access to each page you visit.